 Make large Data Transfer files easier to process

-Google Code has released an open-source toolkit called CRUSH (Custom Reporting Utilities for Shell) for processing delimited-text data from the command line or in shell scripts.
+Google Code has released CRUSH (Custom Reporting Utilities for Shell), an open-source toolkit for processing delimited-text data from the command line or in shell scripts.
 The CRUSH tools have been extensively developed and tested, and they work best on Linux or Unix operating systems.
 Support for CRUSH is available through the open-source community.

 A non-open-source alternative is DMX, a data integration software developed by Syncsort.